AslauAlexandru/RAG-Task-Alwasaet/README.md

 The application’s frontend is built using Streamlit, which offers:

--Clean, responsive interface
+- Clean, responsive interface

--PDF upload functionality
+- PDF upload functionality

--Interactive chat or chatbot interface
+- Interactive chat or chatbot interface

 **b.
 Document Processing Pipeline**

 The document processing workflow includes:

--PDF text extraction using LlamaParse for ``` app_llamaparse.py ``` and/or pdfplumber for ```app_pdfplumber.py```
+- PDF text extraction using LlamaParse for ``` app_llamaparse.py ``` and/or pdfplumber for ```app_pdfplumber.py```

--Text chunking with SentenceSplitter
+- Text chunking with SentenceSplitter

--Chunk size: 1024 characters
+- Chunk size: 1024 characters

--Chunk overlap: 100 characters
+- Chunk overlap: 100 characters

--Vector embeddings generation using models/embedding-001 from google gemini, it is a gemini embedding
+- Vector embeddings generation using models/embedding-001 from google gemini, it is a gemini embedding

--Storage in Chroma vector database
+- Storage in Chroma vector database

 **c.
 RAG Implementation**